HENNGE/minisaml/docs/reference.rst

 .. autofunction:: minisaml.response.validate_response

     :param data: :term:`SAML Response` as extracted from the HTTP form field ``SAMLResponse``.
-    :param certificate: Certificate used by the :term:`Identity Provider`.
+    :param certificate: Certificate or collection of certificates used by the :term:`Identity Provider`.
     :param expected_audience: :term:`Audience` of your :term:`Identity Provider`.
     :param signature_verification_config: If the :term:`Identity Provider` uses an algorithm other than SHA-256 for response signing, you have to enable it by passing an appropriate :py:class:`minisignxml.config.VerifyConfig` instance.